 Nicole Wilson Parent Educator

 Hello.
 I am Nicole and I have a passion for people.
-I am married to my high school sweetheart and we have 3 children.
-I have been working with children since I started babysitting at age 11.
+I have 3 wonderful children of my own and I have been working with children since I started babysitting at age 11.
 I have always loved children and I enjoy their wonder and the look on their faces when they experience something new.
-When I started college in 2007, I wasn't sure what I wanted to do yet until I learned that I could get a degree in Early Childhood Education.
-I started college pregnant with my youngest and I went on to receive my associates degree at Casper College.
-I enjoyed college and have always loved learning to I continued on to receive my Bachelor's in Professional Child Development from the University of Wyoming.
+I started college in 2007 pregnant with my youngest and I went on to receive my associates degree from Casper College.
+I enjoyed college and have always loved learning.
+I continued on to receive my Bachelor's in Professional Child Development from the University of Wyoming.
 Since graduating in 2013, I have worked with children and adults of all ages at The Science Zone and that sparked an interest in teaching adults as well.
 I was introduced to Parents as Teachers by a friend and jumped on board, excited to help parents.
 I love the program because it focuses on strengths and what a parent is doing well while supporting them in the areas where they want help.
-At parents as teachers, I can truly live my passion for people by helping them discover their own strengths and work toward their dreams.
+At Parents as Teachers, I can truly live my passion for people by helping them discover their own strengths and work toward their dreams.

 "Children learn to smile from their parents."
 Shinichi Suzuki